awisse/Ardymo/Map/README.md

 For the compilation to work, either replace the symbolic links with links relevant to your platform or copy the files over from the `../Ardymo` directory.

 I have found no other way to include the shared code.
-The ArduinoIDE and arduino-cli seem to provide no other way to instruct the compiler to include a source directory other than `src` directly inside the sketch.
+The *ArduinoIDE* and *arduino-cli* don't seem to provide another way to instruct the compiler to include a source directory other than `src` directly inside the sketch.

 If there is a better way, please open an issue or a pull request with the